-There are currently 2 taught courses and 1 home-study course in clinical aromatherapy.
-All courses are only open to licensed health professionals.
+There are currently 2 taught courses and 1 online course in clinical aromatherapy.
+All courses are only open to licensed health professionals and massage therapists.

 Clinical Aromatherapy for Health Professionals (CCAP)

 This TAUGHT COURSE is a 270+ hour program to learn how to use 40 essential oils effectively and safely in clinical practice

 Clinical Aromatherapy for Hospitals (CAH)